-Do I go to the School Research Ethics Committee or ORECNI?
+Do I go to the School Research Ethics Committee, Faculty Research Ethics Committee or ORECNI?

 Prior to any research involving human participants, their tissue or data, the research must be reviewed by an appropriate ethics committee.
 The University has defined four different categories of human participants and this determines the most appropriate place for the ethical consideration of the research.

 The Faculty of Engineering and Physical Sciences is currently hosting the pilot using Faculty Research Ethics Committees.
 If your School or Centre is a part of this Faculty please click here for further information and guidance.